 End users who have trialed battery powered WSNs have generally become very enthusiastic about the benefits.
-However, we are now seeing views being expressed that the power supply issue must be resolved, and changing batteries is not acceptable in most industrial situations.
-This is not only because of the cost of the work to order, stock, organize, and physically replace batteries but also, particularly in hazardous area and inaccessible areas, there is an understandable reluctance to send maintenance staff into potentially dangerous areas.
-The major systems builders are, therefore, almost without exception working on offering energy harvesting powered options for their WSNs.
+However, we are now seeing views being expressed that the power supply issue must be resolved and that changing batteries is not acceptable in most industrial situations.
+This is not only because of the cost of the work to order, stock, organize, and physically replace batteries, but also, particularly in hazardous area and inaccessible areas, there is an understandable reluctance to send maintenance staff into potentially dangerous areas.
+The major systems builders are, therefore, almost without exception working on offering energy-harvesting-powered options for their WSNs.

-Newer installations with the latest vibration energy harvester powered system have been installed in power stations.
-It is notable that previous experience with the power available from vibration harvesters lead to a decision to use one harvester to power a node with four sensors rather than the previous ratio of 1 to1 for harvesters and sensors.
-It is a fascinating insight into the business case that it is economical to use vibration energy harvester to produce milliWatts of power in a plant that is producing Megawatts.
+Newer installations with the latest vibration energy-harvester-powered system have been installed in power stations.
+It is notable that previous experience with the power available from vibration harvesters leads to a decision to use one harvester to power a node with four sensors rather than the previous ratio of 1 to 1 for harvesters and sensors.
+It is a fascinating insight into the business case that it is economical to use vibration energy harvesters to produce milliWatts of power in a plant that is producing Megawatts.

 Micropelt's thermal harvester is being used to monitor the temperature of power busbars to identify critical situations.
 Any rapid rise in temperature will cause an alarm to be transmitted wirelessly to a control room.